Hello and welcome to the website of the Swale Branch of CAMRA, The Campaign for Real Ale.

 - Over 170,000 individual members

-- Exists to promote and defend full-flavoured and distinctive beers and decent pubs
+- Exists to promote and defend full-flavoured and distinctive beers and protecting our pub heritage.

 - For consumer rights